CSCfi/csc-user-guide/docs/support/tutorials/clean-up-data.md

 * **Remove files** that are not needed anymore in your projects scratch folder.
 Note that we cannot bring back files that you delete by mistake so do these operations carefully!
 * **Move files** files not in active use now, but that needs to be available later during the project.
 The typical model is to move the files to Allas
 [Allas](../../data/Allas/index.md).
 We recommend to use a-tools [a-tools](../../data/Allas/using_allas/a_commands.md) for small to medium sized data transfers, in particular when you have a large amount of small files.
 These tools make the usage of Allas safer, and can make your data management easier.
 For very large data transfers we recommend using [rclone](../../data/Allas/using_allas/rclone.md).
 A tutorial for data transfers is available at  [allas-examples](../../data/Allas/allas-examples.md).
 * **Archive files** that should be available longer than the life time of compute projects.
-Options for Ttis can be for example your organizations own storage systems, or IDA safe storage for research data [www.fairdate.fi](https://www.fairdata.fi/en/).
+Options for this can be for example your organizations own storage systems, or IDA safe storage for research data [www.fairdate.fi](https://www.fairdata.fi/en/).

 ## Identifying where you have data